Do you have a health question?

 Immunizations are medicines (called vaccines) given to a person to begin a chain of events to help their body make an internal army to fight off germs that could otherwise cause them to get sick.

-Immunizations are one of the most safe and effective ways to prevent people from getting sick.
+Immunizations are one of the safest and most effective ways to prevent people from getting sick.
 Before vaccines, children were at great risk for developing terrible illnesses which could sometimes result in death.
 According to the Children’s Hospital of Philadelphia, before vaccines parents could expect that every year:

 cough (pertussis) would kill thousands of infants, and